priya006/WebElement_Locator/README.md

 # CSS selectors

-# Search WebElemnts using Search option in Chrome DevTools
+# Search WebElements using Search option in Chrome DevTools
 1. If you know a unique ID press `cmd+f` and search for that specific ID `#gh-ac`.
 ID has to be prefixed with `#`
 2. Copy paste an xpath in the search bar to locate the weblement